kiritsuku/amora/README.md

 - [Neovim](https://github.com/neovim/neovim) needs to be installed too.
 It can be done by executing the `make_neovim` script.

-- The URL `amora.central` should redirect to localhost.
+- The URL `amora.center` should redirect to localhost.
 Add the following entry to `/etc/hosts`:

   ```
-  127.0.0.1       amora.central
+  127.0.0.1       amora.center
   ```

-  This way, we can use URLs to `amora.central` in our code and don't need to worry about Internet loookups.
+  This way, we can use URLs to `amora.center` in our code and don't need to worry about Internet loookups.
+Furthermore, we also want to specify a port redirect from port 80 to the port where the server is listening to.
+This can be achieved by adding a few entries to the IP table, as described [here](http://serverfault.com/questions/112795/how-can-i-run-a-server-on-linux-on-port-80-as-a-normal-user).

 Important sbt commands: